adityaramesh/ccbase/README.md

 Because preprocessor macros are used to perform the detection, the header is not guaranteed to successfully define all of the features in the list below.
-However, the GNU/Linux, Mac OS, and Windows operating systems are supported, along with the major C++ compilers and widely-used CPU architectures.
+However, the GNU/Linux, Mac OS, and Windows operating systems are supported, along with the major C++ compilers and several CPU architectures.

 The header attempts to identify the following features of the host platform.
 - The compiler.
+- The compiler version.
 - The processor architecture.
 - The processor ABI.
 - The operating system.